Murder of Mary Money: Investigation

-Initially her death was thought to be a suicide, but the discovery of a scarf thrust down her throat and marks on the walls of the tunnel changed this opinion.
+Initially, her death was thought to be a suicide, but the discovery of a scarf thrust down her throat and marks on the walls of the tunnel changed this opinion.
 After her description was circulated, her brother, Robert Money, a dairy farmer from Kingston Hill, came forward the following day to identify her as his sister.

 Last known movements

 She had worked for a dairyman named Bridger and lived in Lavender Hill in Battersea, south London.
-She shared accommodation with another dairy employee, Emma Hone, who had last seen her at 7pm the day of her death when she said she was going for a walk and wouldn't be long.
-Emma didn't know of any boyfriends of Mary.
+She shared accommodation with another dairy employee, Emma Hone, who had last seen her at 7pm the day of her death when she said she was going for a walk and would not be long.
+Emma did not know of any boyfriends of Mary.

-Miss Golding, who owned a sweetshop near Clapham Junction railway station said that Mary had bought some chocolate and mentioned that she was going to Victoria station.
+Miss Golding, who owned a sweetshop near Clapham Junction railway station, said that Mary had bought some chocolate and mentioned that she was going to Victoria station.
 A ticket collector identified her as a woman he had seen at about 7:20pm and that she had said she was going to Victoria – he was the last person known to have seen her alive.
 Mary had a purse with her when she left Clapham, which was never found.

 A young man, a railway clerk who had dated Mary, had an alibi for the time of her death.
 Her employer and his brother said that they had been on good terms with her until her death.

 Possible sightings

 A guard on the train said that he had seen a man and woman together in a first class compartment at East Croydon and that she matched Mary's description.
-He saw them again at South Croydon railway station and at Redhill he saw the man leave what he thought was the same compartment and exit the train.
-He was described as thin, with a moustache and a bowler hat, a description that didn't help identify him and he was never traced.
+He saw them again at South Croydon railway station and, at Redhill, he saw the man leave what he thought was the same compartment and exit the train.
+He was described as thin, with a moustache and a bowler hat, a description that did not help identify him and he was never traced.

-A signalman at Purley Oaks said that he had seen a man and woman struggling in a first class compartment, but he hadn't attached much importance to it.
+A signalman at Purley Oaks said that he had seen a man and woman struggling in a first class compartment, but he had not attached much importance to it.